philsinatra/IDM222/instructor_materials/IDM222-06-grid.md

 ## Terminology

 ^ Before diving into the concepts of Grid it's important to understand the terminology.
-Since the terms involved here are all kinda conceptually similar, it's easy to confuse them with one another if you don't first memorize their meanings defined by the Grid specification.
+Since the terms involved here are all conceptually similar, it's easy to confuse them with one another if you don't first memorize their meanings defined by the Grid specification.

 ---